MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites-PubPrvw.md

 ---
 # required metadata

-title: Configuration for Finance Insights (preview) - versions 10.0.20 and later
+title: Configuration for Finance insights for public preview (preview) - versions 10.0.20 and later
-description: This topic explains the configuration steps that will enable your system to use the capabilities that are available in Finance insights for public preview in versions 10.0.20 and beyond.
+description: This topic explains the configuration steps that will enable your system to use the capabilities that are available in Finance insights for public preview in versions 10.0.20 and later.
 author: ShivamPandey-msft
-ms.date: 05/28/2021
+ms.date: 06/03/2021
 ms.topic: article
 ms.prod:
 ms.technology: